pgRouting/workshop/docs/chapters/chapter-8.rst

 .. rubric:: Problem

+When operations look similar for different tables, a function can be created.

 * Create a function that calculates the OSM identifier of the nearest vertex to a point.
 * Function name: ``wrk_NearestOSM``.
+* Needs to work only for the **final application** views and table.

 The input parameters: